plexil-bh/plexil_docs/PLEXILExecution/PLEXILViewer.rst

 The Plexil Viewer (formerly "**L**\ ightweight **U**\ niversal Executive **V**\ iewer", or LUV), is a graphical interface for visualizing execution of Plexil plans.
-It allows you to specify a desired PLEXIL application, load plans and other supporting files, and monitor execution of a plan while being able to set breakpoints and interactively pause and resume the execution.
+It allows you to specify a desired |PLEXIL|
+application, load plans and other supporting files, and monitor execution of a plan while being able to set breakpoints and interactively pause and resume the execution.

-The PLEXIL Viewer allows you to execute Plexil plans using any of the three Plexil applications provided in the PLEXIL software distribution:
+The |PLEXIL| Viewer allows you to execute Plexil plans using any of the three Plexil applications provided in the |PLEXIL| software distribution:

--  The `Test Executive <Simulating_Plan_Execution#Test_Executive>`__
+-  The :ref:`Test Executive <TestExecutive>`
--  The `Plexil Simulator <Simulating_Plan_Execution#Plexil_Simulator>`__
+-  The :ref:`Plexil Simulator <PLEXILSimulator>`
--  The `PLEXIL Executive <PLEXIL_Executive>`__
+-  The :ref:`PLEXIL Executive <PLEXILExecutive>`
--  External PLEXIL applications running independently of the Viewer *(documentation to be supplied)*
+-  External |PLEXIL| applications running independently of the Viewer *(documentation to be supplied)*

 Here is an example of what plan execution looks like in the viewer.